kuntal-ghosh/kuntal-ghosh/README.md

 - 🌱 I’m currently learning everything 🤣
 - ⚡ Fun fact: I love to Exlopre the world

 I am a Senior Software Engineer from Bangladesh 🇦🇹.
-I am interested in, writing about and develop (open source) software solutions for and with JavaScript, TypeScript, ReactJs,Angular, NodeJS and Asp.Net Core.
+I am interested in, writing about and develop (open source) software solutions for and with JavaScript, TypeScript, ReactJs,Angular, NodeJS and Python.

 ## 📬 Get in touch